ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning/index.md

 The next $\sum_{s'\in S} P^a_{ss'}$ part represents the second level of our backup diagram where there are multiple states we can end up in after we've picked our action and the State Transition Function (P) gives us a probability value assigned to each of the possible target states.

 This is very reminiscent of what we do in Probability using a <a href="http://www.onlinemathlearning.com/tree-diagram.html"> tree diagram </a>.
 To find the probability of ending up in one of the target states, it's the product of the probability of picking that action and the chances of ending up there.
 We then use these probabilities to weigh the value function at that state.
 This is like saying if I have 6 possible states to end up in and a $\frac{1}{6}$ chance of ending up in a state that has a value of +1 and $\frac{5}{6}$ chances of a value 0, then my current value is $\frac{1}{6}$x$1$ + $\frac{5}{6}$x$0$ = $0.16$.
 Visually, the value function propagates in the reverse direction like the diagram below.

+We can think of it as two "stages".
+First, we go through the transitions and see what are the possible states we can end up in.
+This is represented in blue.
+Second, we take the values and start "backing" them up.
+The first summation is at the State Transition level $(\sum_{s'\in S} P^a_{ss'}(R^a_{ss'} + \gamma v_k(s'))$ as represented by the region that first becomes red below.
+We take the value functions of the states we can end up in when we pick that action and sum it up while multiplying it with the probability of ending up in that state.
+We then take those values and further sum it back while multiplying with the policy in $\sum_{a \in A} \pi(a|s)$ as represented by the second part that becomes red.

 <div id="cy2"></div>
 <script>